tdthurston/ilios-base-tf-infra/README.md

     ```
 6. Confirm the apply step by typing `yes` when prompted.

-Your infrastructure should now be deployed.
+Your infrastructure should now be deployed (this can take up to 30 minutes or longer).
 If you encounter any issues, refer to the Terraform documentation or seek help from your cloud provider's support.

 ## Additional Information

 For more details on each variable and their usage, please refer to the `variables.tf` file and the official Terraform documentation.
+Note that this repository includes a terraform.tfvars file with arbitrary values for easy testing.
+Make sure to change these to your desired values.